benedekfazekas/reloaded/README.md

 ## Usage

-Run `lein new reloaded com.example/new-project` to generate a new project skeleton in the `new-project` directory, with a structure like
+Run `lein new reloaded-uberrepl com.example/new-project` to generate a new project skeleton in the `new-project` directory, with a structure like
 this: